fpc/FPCBuild/install/doc/readme.txt

 ****************************************************************************

-The compiler and most utilities and executables distributed in this package fall under the GPL, for more information read the file COPYING.
+The compiler and most utilities and executables distributed in this package fall under the GPL, for more information read the file COPYING.v2.

-Some specific utilities and programs come under the license described in COPYING.DJ, COPYING.EMX, COPYING.RSX, license.upx and licensez.ip.
+Some specific utilities and programs come under the license described in COPYING.v3, COPYING.DJ, COPYING.EMX, COPYING.RSX, license.upx and licensez.ip.

 Some of the licenses of the third party tools require to make the source available.
 If you cannot find the sources or information where to find